On the Polynomial Szemer\'edi Theorem in Finite Commutative Rings: A PET induction argument

 We first prove Lemma~\ref{lem: Ud bound if invertible} in Subsection~\ref{subsec: proof of lem: Ud bound if invertible} and Lemma~\ref{linearization step} in Subsection~\ref{subsec: proof of linearization step}.

-Next, in Subsection~\ref{subsec: proof of prop: Us control in case y, y2}, we give a naive proof of Proposition~\ref{prop: Us control} in the special case that $\mathbf P = \{y,y^2\} \subset \Z[y]$.
+Next, in Subsection~\ref{subsec: proof of prop: Us control in case y, y2}, we give an ad hoc proof of Proposition~\ref{prop: Us control} in the special case that $\mathbf P = \{y,y^2\} \subset \Z[y]$.
 This proof will hint at the ways that we handle the presence of zero divisors in a general commutative ring.
-In the rest of Subsection~\ref{subsec: proof of prop: Us control in case y, y2}, with the benefit of the specificity provided by the naive proof, we describe potential complications of the general proof of Proposition~\ref{prop: Us control}.
+In the rest of Subsection~\ref{subsec: proof of prop: Us control in case y, y2}, with the benefit of the specificity provided by the ad hoc proof, we describe potential complications of the general proof of Proposition~\ref{prop: Us control}.

 Afterwards, we will collect and develop the technical notions that we use to properly formulate the argument in the $\{y,y^2\}$ and general cases.
-The notions of $\zn$-height and essential distinctness modulo $N$, although already introduced in either the introduction or in the naive proof, are further developed in Subsections~\ref{subsec: zn height}~and~\ref{subsec: essential distinctness}.
+The notions of $\zn$-height and essential distinctness modulo $N$, although already introduced in either the introduction or in the ad hoc proof, are further developed in Subsections~\ref{subsec: zn height}~and~\ref{subsec: essential distinctness}.
 Weight sequences are introduced in Subsection~\ref{subsec: weight sequences}, and permissible operations in Subsection~\ref{subsec: PET algorithms}.
 As will be described in the analysis at the end of Subsection~\ref{subsec: proof of prop: Us control in case y, y2}, one of the two main lemmas, Lemma~\ref{linearization step}, must be rewritten and modified in terms of these technical notions; in Subsection~\ref{subsec: proof of lem: PET inductive step} we prove Lemma~\ref{lem: PET inductive step}, the upgraded version of Lemma~\ref{linearization step} suitable for our actual proof of Proposition~\ref{prop: Us control}.